thegr8dev/eclassmpesa/README.md

 ### Installation

-Run the package using follwing command :
+Run the package using follwing command:

 `composer require eclass/eclassmpesa`

+After successully install add run the following command:

+`php artisan eclassmpesa:install`

-After install the package add following variables in .env file of your script
+After run the command add following variables in .env file of your script

 Open** .env** file and add this: